MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/2-use-logs-detect-suspicious-activity.md

 You can use sign-in log files to identify:

-- Patterns of user sign-in behavior
+- Patterns of user sign-in behavior.
-- Trends in user sign-in activity over time
+- Trends in user sign-in activity over time.
-- The overall status of all users who access your network
+- The overall status of all users who access your network.

 ### Prerequisites

 Because of the sensitive nature of log data that's captured by sign-in logs, access to the logs is reserved and limited.
 To use the sign-in log files, you must have:

-- An Azure AD Premium or higher subscription.
+- An Azure Active Directory Premium or higher subscription.
 - At least one user who has a Global Administrator, Report Reader, Security Reader, or Security Administrator role.

 ### Structure of a sign-in log file

 The first time the sign-in logging service is enabled, you might not see data for up to an hour.
 Azure captures a wide range of data about user activity, from access periods to the application that made the request, and more.
-Access the sign-in log file in your Azure AD instance in the Azure portal.
+Access the sign-in log file in your Azure Active Directory instance in the Azure portal.

 To see the sign-in logs for your tenant, in the left menu under **Monitoring**, select **Sign-in logs**.
 The following example displays a typical view of the sign-in table data: